There's a Metaphor-Ready Sinkhole on the White House Lawn

-People are having some fun with reports that a sinkhole has developed on the White House’s North Lawn.
+People are having some fun with reports that a White House sinkhole has developed on the North Lawn.

 The hole appears to be just outside the office of White House deputy press secretary Hogan Gidley and has been roped off with caution tape and traffic cones by groundskeepers.
 However, according to some observers, it appears to be getting bigger.